fmikker/blog-posts/2017-09-08-hard-drive-crash.md

 ## tmux and mosh
 Down the road when the ssh-connection started lagging I decided to give [mosh](https://mosh.org/) a shot.
 This in turn gave me an excuse to give the long neglected application called  [tmux](https://wiki.archlinux.org/index.php/Tmux) a shot due to a [bug in mosh](https://github.com/mobile-shell/mosh/issues/122).
-Tmux didn't really solve my issues, but it is a really nifty tool that is easier to user than Gnu Screen in my opionion.
-It also has a lot of nifty features such as [powerline support](https://github.com/powerline/powerline) and [advanced configuration possibilities](https://github.com/tmuxinator/tmuxinator) which gave me something new to fiddle with while I was wating on extracting the data from the failed drive.
+Tmux didn't really solve my issues, but it is a really nifty tool that is easier to user than Gnu Screen in my opinion.
+It also has a lot of nifty features such as [powerline support](https://github.com/powerline/powerline) and [advanced configuration possibilities](https://github.com/tmuxinator/tmuxinator) which gave me something new to fiddle with while I was waiting on extracting the data from the failed drive.

-After a while I found another application that tries to solve the same problem called [Eternal Terminal](https://mistertea.github.io/EternalTCP/), but I haven't tried that uout yet, might mention it in an upcoming post if it works good.
+After a while I found another application that tries to solve the same problem called [Eternal Terminal](https://mistertea.github.io/EternalTCP/), but I haven't tried that yet, might mention it in an upcoming post if it works good.

 ## Wiping the failed drive